pescheckit/python-gpt-po/README.md

 # Python GPT-4 PO File Translator

-This script offers an efficient method for translating `.po` files using OpenAI's GPT-4 model.
-It is designed to support both bulk and individual translation modes, catering to different project sizes and `.po` file types.
+This Python script provides a convenient tool for translating `.po` files using OpenAI's GPT-4 model.
+It is designed to handle both bulk and individual translation modes, making it suitable for a wide range of project sizes and `.po` file structures.

 ## Features

-- **Bulk Translation**: Allows for translating multiple entries at once for increased efficiency.
+- **Bulk Translation Mode**: Facilitates the translation of multiple text entries simultaneously, enhancing efficiency.
-- **Individual Translation**: Option to translate each entry separately, providing more control.
+- **Individual Translation Mode**: Offers the flexibility to translate entries one at a time for greater precision.
-- **Adjustable Batch Size**: Customize the number of translations processed in each batch during bulk translation.
+- **Configurable Batch Size**: Users can set the number of entries to be translated in each batch during bulk translation.
-- **Detailed Logging**: Provides comprehensive logging to monitor progress and troubleshoot.
+- **Comprehensive Logging**: The script logs detailed information for progress monitoring and debugging purposes.
-- **Fuzzy Entry Handling**: Includes an option to exclude 'fuzzy' entries in `.po` files.
+- **Fuzzy Entry Exclusion**: Provides the option to omit 'fuzzy' entries from translation in `.po` files.
-- **Flexible API Key Input**: Choose to input your OpenAI API key either via command line or through a `.env` file.
+- **Flexible API Key Configuration**: Supports providing the OpenAI API key either through command-line arguments or a `.env` file.

 ## Requirements